 The liver is also the only organ that can regenerate damaged tissue, meaning that it can effectively prevent its own failure.

-The heart, which is a fist size organ found in the chest, is responsible for the movement of blood around your body.
-Along with blood vessels and blood they make up the cardiovascular system.
+The heart, which is a fist-sized organ found in the chest, is responsible for the movement of blood around your body.
+Along with blood vessels and blood, they make up the cardiovascular system.

 What can damage the heart?

 Cardiovascular disease (CVD) relates to all diseases of the heart such as heart attack, stroke, angina, and congenital heart disease.

 CVD occurs when there is a buildup of plaque in the artery walls, commonly referred to as atherosclerosis.